KichiFinn/webdrivermanager-test/README.md

 # Introduction
+* A sample solution using Markdown files and GitHub to manage test case specifications and results.
+You could change test specifications or upload test results anywhere with a Text editor or browser.
+Everythings are tracked with Git history.
 * Contains all test case specifications and results (Markdown format) of [A Selenium test project](https://github.com/bonigarcia/webdrivermanager-examples.git)
 * Uses Test Case Management Tool at https://github.com/KichiFinn/em-testcasemng-tool.git